MicrosoftDocs/dynamics-365-project-operations/articles/pro/pricing-costing/cost-price-resolution-sales.md

 ---
-title: Determine cost rates on project estimates and actuals
+title: Determine cost rates for project estimates and actuals
-description: This article provides information about how cost rates on project estimates and actuals are determined.
+description: This article provides information about how cost rates for project estimates and actuals are determined.
 author: rumant
 ms.date: 09/01/2022
 ms.topic: article